ockendenjo/home-brew/2020/0823_citra_ipa.md

 Dry hops added 2020-08-28 to fermentation bucket.
 Specific gravity had dropped lower than the expected value of 1.018, but I did also have a lower starting value.

+2020-09-05 Racked to demijohn's

+2020-09-13 Added sugar (45g/10L) and bottled.
+Some beer was diluted before bottling to reduce strength.